-Causes of bus crashes in Dallas, Texas may include engine defects, tire defects, leaking fuel lines, faulty brakes, driver impairment, driver inattention, driver fatigue and engine defects, to name a few.
-If this happens, you need an experienced bus accident attorney in the Dallas Forth Worth metroplex to answer your legal questions and determine what legal rights you have to collect your damages against the bus driver for his or her negligence.
+Causes of bus crashes in Texas may include engine defects, tire defects, leaking fuel lines, faulty brakes, driver impairment, driver inattention, driver fatigue and engine defects, to name a few.
+If this happens, you need an experienced bus accident attorney in the Dallas Forth Worth or San Antonio areas to answer your legal questions and determine what legal rights you have to collect your damages against the bus driver for his or her negligence.

 Every day in Texas, over 1 million children are transported to school by school buses.
 Section 545.066 of the Texas Transportation Code provides in part as follows:

 (a) An operator on a highway, when approaching from either direction a school bus stopped on the highway to receive or discharge a student:

 (1) shall stop before reaching the school bus when the bus is operating a visual signal as required by Section 547.701; and

 (A) the school bus resumes motion;

 (B) the operator is signaled by the bus driver to proceed; or

 (C) the visual signal is no longer actuated.